saf-dmitry/mdviewer/README.md

            --mathjax=/usr/share/javascript/MathJax/MathJax.js?config=TeX-AMS-MML_HTMLorMML

-MathJax supports most of the standard LaTeX syntax, as well as some AMS extensions and custom LaTeX macros.
+MathJax supports most of the standard TeX and LaTeX math syntax, as well as some AMS and other LaTeX extensions and custom macros.
 See [MathJax TeX and LaTeX Support][mathjax-tex] and [Loading and Configuring MathJax][mathjax-config] pages for details.

 ## Evaluating Environment Variables